 Class attendance is an expectation of this course and attendance will be tracked.
 Any student who misses more than 3 class meetings will be subject to losing one letter grade for the course.
-Students may be excused at the professor's discretion for legitimate reasons to be absent, such as verified illnesses, emergencies, etc. Reasonable verification as to the nature of the absence must be provided, such as a doctor's note, etc. Being absent because of work, vacations, or sport activities will not be excused.
+Students may be excused at the professor's discretion for legitimate reasons to be absent, such as verified illnesses, emergencies, etc. Reasonable verification as to the nature of the absence must be provided to a suitable department within FIU.
+Being absent because of work, vacations, or sport activities will not be excused.
 It is the student's responsibility to obtain missed notes and assignments.
 Communicating with your professor before you are absent is a key to your success.